Horizon-42/black_jack/README.md

 win 1

 # actions
-draw; stand;
+draw, target to get a card;
+stand, target to stay still;
 # double;
-doble the bet and draw
+doble the bet and draw, target to put more bet and get a card;
 # split
-split
+split, tagert to split cards and get two card one for each split

 # State
+Cards showing
 # State change probality
 4
 3